Duke Gynecologic Oncology fellowship

 and Dr. Laura Havrilesky

-are former Duke residency and fellowship graduates who are now highly productive faculty members and Associate Professors in the division.
+are former Duke residency and fellowship graduates who are now highly productive faculty members and Professors in the division.
 They are board certified Gynecologic Oncologists who are developing funded research efforts in the areas of clinical trials and angiogenesis (Dr. Alvarez Secord) and ovarian cancer early detection and health care outcomes (Dr. Havrilesky).
 They serve as Principal Investigator and Co-Principal Investigator at Duke for GOG cooperative group trials.

 Dr. Paula Lee